How significant is North Korea's shelling of Yeonpyeong island?

 What is Yeonpyeong's status?

 The island is internationally recognized as part of South Korea, but the North disputes the claim.

 North Korea also does not recognize the NLL.

 There were two previous battles, in 1999 and 2002.

 The 1999 battle followed North Korean attempts to redraw the NLL.
 That conflict escalated into a major naval battle on June 15 in which 30 North Korean sailors died, none from the South.
 After the battle, North Korea resumed respecting the NLL.

 On June 29, 2002, two North Korean patrol boats crossed the NLL, leading to a battle with two patrol vessels from the south.
-Thirteen sailors on the North's boats and four from the South died.
+Thirteen sailors on the North's boats and six from the South died.

 The battle ended when Southern reinforcements showed up, prompting the North's boats to flee to their side of the NLL.

 Because the waters near the NLL are a rich crab fishing area, these battles are sometimes referred to as the crab wars.

 Was this latest conflict a surprise?